 Let me make this clear, the invalid is healed immediately that’s God’s grace.
 His life is changed forever because of God’s grace but it’s in his radical obedience that’s where he experiences change.
 The invalid shows childlike faith by taking Jesus at His word.

-You see radical obedience as he moves toward freedom one step at a time.
-He could’ve just sat at the pool for the next 25 years of his life and said thanks Jesus for healing but not moved because he didn’t believe in God’s freedom.
+You see his radical obedience as he moves toward freedom one step at a time.
+He could’ve just sat at the pool for the next 25 years of his life and said thanks Jesus for the healing but continued in the same pool-sitting lifestyle because he didn’t believe in God’s healing.